Trilogy of Error: Homer's day

-Lisa shows Homer her project for the school science fair, a grammar robot named Linguo, which Homer breaks by pouring beer down his throat.
+Lisa shows Homer her project for the school science fair, a grammar robot named Linguo, which Homer breaks by pouring beer down his throat after mistakenly thinking the robot expressed a love of beer.
 Shortly after, Marge accidentally severs Homer's thumb as she is cooking, and Santa's Little Helper runs around with the severed thumb, forcing Homer to chase him for it.
 Marge calls the police, but when they mistake her for an attempted murderer, she gives them a phony address.

 After Homer retrieves the thumb, he and Marge drive to the hospital; along the way they crash into Rainier Wolfcastle's car and then steal it.
 At the hospital, Dr. Hibbert claims that their finger insurance will not cover the cost as thumbs are not included, so they drive off for Dr. Nick's clinic.
 Since Homer's thumb is starting to shrivel, he stops at Moe's, where he gets a brine solution.
 He gets distracted when Moe offers him a beer, and then passes out.
 When Barney wakes him up with coffee, Homer rushes out and sees Marge is gone.
 He hitchhikes with Cletus who drives him to Dr. Nick's, but they discover the clinic is on fire.
 Homer asks Cletus to drive him to Shelbyville Hospital, but his truck gets stolen, leaving Homer to walk to the hospital.
 His thumb is almost completely shriveled up now, and he is about to throw it in a garbage can when an explosion blasts Linguo's head in the air and it lands next to Homer.